-In response to the devastation caused by Hurricanes Harvey and Irma, our organization and our generous providers are offering care and support to those affected.
+In response to the devastation caused by Hurricanes Harvey, Irma & Maria, our organization and our generous providers are offering care and support to those affected.
 It may takes months – and possibly years – for some families to rebuild their lives.
 And it is often the emotional injuries – those we can’t easily see – that take the longest to heal.
 Give an Hour will be here to help.

 – Dr. Barbara Van Dahlen, Founder and President of Give an Hour